a94park/python_sent_transformer/README.md

    ]
    }
    (ChatGPT can create this file for you, given the structure and the document you want to create questions from)
-5. Adjust line 8 to the correct json file name and run.
+5. Adjust line 8 to the correct json file name.
+6. client, npm install, run front, run back

 # Stretch